School Programs

 Shiloh Museum offers field trip reimbursement stipends to qualifying schools.
 Learn more by clicking here.

-PROGRAMS AVAILABLE in the 2024 School Year
+PROGRAMS AVAILABLE in the 2024 – 2025 School Year

 Buffalo River Country

-Social Studies: history; changes over time; perspective; historical evidence and causation; civics and government; processes, rules, and laws.
+Social Studies: history; changes over time; perspective; historical evidence and causation; civics and government; processes, rules, and laws

 Civil War Home Fronts and Haversacks

-Learn about life on the home front through living history performances; discover hands-on replicas of daily items used by Civil War soldiers; and explore the museum’s exhibit hall with a focus on the Civil War in the Arkansas Ozarks.
+In this program, students discover hands-on replicas of daily items used by Civil War soldiers; try their hands at basic archeology while learning about a local Civil War battle; and explore the museum’s exhibit hall with a focus on the Civil War in the Arkansas Ozarks.
+Social studies curriculum frameworks include evidence, expansion and reform, and Civil War and Reconstruction.

 Covered Wagons and Log Cabins